• Skip to primary navigation

 But that’s the point isn’t it? it’s not what someone else thinks was traumatic – it’s what WE experienced as traumatic – it’s what OLIVER experienced as traumatic.

 He showed me visions and impressions of his supported birth – he was an enormous foal that had to be pulled out.
+They stood him up too soon, when he was still “shocky” from that difficult birth.
 The ligaments in his fetlocks collapsed and he went over “on his bumpers” and had to be stabled.
 He showed me that, as someone picked him up and carried him to the stable, he was struggling and panicking and I got the impression that they were panicking too, with this enormous foal struggling in their arms about to be dropped.
 He was IMPRINTED with his own panic AND with the human’s panic at a very important ” imprint vulnerable” time of his life. – so he was actually IMPRINTED with that panic.

 Hmmm… how to help him release that?
 With Steve and Sue next door’s help, we came up with our modified version of T Team bandaging, to help Oliver to release the trauma.
-We were privileged to be able to film some of it and the lesson is in Oliver’s Diaries, which comes as a Fast Track bonus.
+We were privileged to be able to film some of it and the lesson is part of our Fast Track to Brilliant Riding program.

 It was about Oliver’s active and willing participation in his own healing